wyhitcs/team-letsencrypt/draftv1.md

 The UML component diagram below gives an overview of the module structure.
 Each package is a code module and the arrow shows the intermodule dependencies[[1](#Nick)].

-- **User layer**: The uppermost layer which is also the closest layer to users offers UI for clients to set up their own certificates.
+- **User layer**: the uppermost layer which is also the closest layer to users offers UI for clients to set up their own certificates.
 The command line interface enables the developers to contribute to the project.

-- **Parser layer**: After receiving commands from the upper layer, the coordinator module checks the compatibility to ensure the job can be successfully done in a certain environment.
+- **Parser layer**: after receiving commands from the upper layer, the coordinator module checks the compatibility to ensure the job can be successfully done in a certain environment.
 Then, the commands are parsed by the parser and the function layer is called.

-- **Function layer**: As the core layer of the whole project, function layer offers important functions to automate the tasks of obtaining a certificate.
+- **Function layer**: as the core layer of the whole project, function layer offers important functions to automate the tasks of obtaining a certificate.
 The ACME module provides a protocol that allows an applicant to obtain a certificate automatically from a Certificate Authority (CA).
-It includes a challenge module which automatically fulfills the challenge provided by CA. Moreover, a JSON Web Key (JWK) module creates a cryptographic key in the data structure.
+It includes a challenge module which automatically fulfills the challenge provided by CA. Moreover, JSON Web Key (JWK) module creates a cryptographic key in the data structure.
 Another module in this layer is Plugins, providing a plugin architecture to facilitate support for different web servers.
 Currently, web servers including Apache and Nginx are supported by Let’s Encrypt.

-- **Platform layer**: In the bottom layer, it can be seen that the only language dependency is python.
+- **Platform layer**: in the bottom layer, it can be observed that the only language dependency is python.
 In addition, OpenSSL, a software library used to secure communications against eavesdropping or to ascertain the identity of the party at the other end, is the base of authentication process.

 ![ACME Protocol Module in Detail](https://github.com/delftswa2016/team-letsencrypt/blob/master/D2/module2.png)